-- Roster and allocate working hours; - Determine that a worker is not to be given a promotion; - Transferring a worker to another area or role for operational reasons; - Implement organisational change or restructure; - Apply performance management processes; - Apply performance development processes; - Inform a worker about unsatisfactory work performance or inappropriate behaviour in an honest, fair and constructive way; - Manage excessive leave; - Take disciplinary action, including suspension or terminating employment where appropriate or justified in the circumstances.
+- Any worker who makes allegations of bullying and harassment against a manager who is undertaking their role in a fair and equitable manner in line with NSW Health, and SESLHD policy to: - Set performance goals, standards and deadlines; - Allocate tasks to a worker; - Roster and allocate working hours; - Determine that a worker is not to be given a promotion; - Transferring a worker to another area or role for operational reasons; - Implement organisational change or restructure; - Apply performance management processes; - Apply performance development processes; - Inform a worker about unsatisfactory work performance or inappropriate behaviour in an honest, fair and constructive way; - Manage excessive leave; - Take disciplinary action, including suspension or terminating employment where appropriate or justified in the circumstances.

-- To have any informal or formal complaints of bullying and harassment taken seriously and investigated appropriately and impartially and in a fair, confidential and timely manner; - To work in an environment free of bullying and harassment.
-The NSW Work Health and Safety Act 2011 No. 10, and Work Health Safety Regulation 2011 require all workers to "take reasonable care for the health and safety of people who are at the worker's place of work and who may be affected by the worker's acts or omission at work."
+- To have any informal or formal complaints of bullying and harassment taken seriously and investigated appropriately and impartially and in a fair, confidential and timely manner. - To work in an environment free of bullying and harassment.
+The Work Health and Safety Act 2011 No. 10 (NSW), and Work Health and Safety Regulation 2017 (NSW) require all workers to "take reasonable care for the health and safety of people who are at the worker's place of work and who may be affected by the worker's acts or omission at work."